• Skip to primary navigation

 This sunny cake has bright notes of citrus, olive oil, and lemon.
 It tastes like pure joy!

 I've added in some process photos and a video below, and you can read all about our sweet kitty following the recipe instructions.
 Otherwise, feel free to skip to the recipe card.
-You can find more gluten-free cake recipes here, or read more about baking with almond flour and other GF flours in my gluten-free flour guide.
+You can find all my favorite gluten-free cake recipes here, including the chocolate counterpart to this one, a chocolate almond flour olive oil cake.

 I'm so touched by how many of you have made and loved this recipe, and even more so by the kind notes in the comments below about your own beloved feline friends.
 I still tear up when I read them.
 Thank you dear friends, from the bottom of my heart.